We all know the mantra, “Content is King”. It's been drummed into our subconscious.

 If pitched right, your social media posts have the potential to get shared by your followers, thereby extending the promotional reach of your content.

-Use HootSuite to schedule out a Twitter campaign for 30 days or so and watch your follower base increase.
+Use Missinglettr to schedule a Twitter campaign and watch your follower base increase.

 Here are some other tools to help with your social campaigns and will make your life easier as well.

 There are some pitfalls with this option to be aware of.